Newhall Land and Farming Company: Company history

 Real estate developers made offers to buy the land, but family members did not want to sell pieces of the family homestead.
-Instead, McBean and the Board hired city planners and the company opted to create a brand new community, which would be called Valencia, prompted by the advice of Director Scott Newhall who was founder of the newspaper, The Newhall Signal, after the oranges they had grown for so many years.
+Instead, McBean and the board hired city planners and the company opted to create a brand new community, which would be called Valencia, prompted by the advice of Director Scott Newhall who was founder of the newspaper, The Newhall Signal, after the oranges they had grown for so many years.
 Construction began in the early 1960s, the Master Plan was adopted in 1965, and in 1967 the first new homeowners moved in.
 McBean retired soon after, hiring Stanford Business school graduates to manage the company while family members comprised all Board of Directors seats.

-As part of the original Master Plan, an anchor college for the community was included.
+As part of the original master plan, an anchor college for the community was included.
 A school envisioned by Walt Disney to be focused on the arts in combination was seeking a home, and against other sites including the Hollywood Hills across from the Hollywood Bowl and Malibu (now the home of Pepperdine University), Valencia was chosen.
 The Newhall Land and Farming Co. donated the land.
 Construction began on the California Institute of the Arts in 1968, and the college opened doors in November 1971.

 Over the next two decades, the company continued to flourish.
 Valencia experienced steady growth and garnered praise as a planned community.
-In 1971, the Newhall Land entered into a joint venture with SeaWorld Co. and saw the opening of Magic Mountain amusement park, which was sold to Six Flags in 1979.
+In 1971, the Newhall Land entered into a joint venture with SeaWorld Co. and opened the Magic Mountain amusement park, which was sold to Six Flags in 1979.
 In the 1980s, the company expanded its oil interests to seven states and Canada, under the leadership of Jim Finch, vice president and head of the oil and gas division and found another revenue source in leasing its land for film and television show production.
-In 1994, the company submitted plans to the county for a massive master-planned community in unincorporated Valencia that was not part of the original master-plan.
+In 1994, the company submitted plans to the county for a massive master-planned community in unincorporated Valencia which was not part of the original master plan.

 In 2004, the company was acquired by Lennar and LNR Corporation for approximately $1 billion, leaving Newhall Land and Farming owning 50% and Lennar and its industrial and commercial properties spinoff LNR owning the other 50% through a new holding company called LandSource Communities Development LLC.
 In early 2007, by a further transaction, Lennar and LNR each sold 34% interests in LandSource Communities Development LLC to a new set of investors, including the California Public Employees Retirement System.
 In June 2008, LandSource Communities Development LLC, along with Newhall Land and Farming Company and other subsidiaries, filed for Chapter 11 bankruptcy protection with the US Bankruptcy Court for the District of Delaware.
 In July 2009, LandSource Communities Development LLC and its subsidiaries emerged from bankruptcy under a new control structure with a new set of owners.